Discuss the following information in terms of effective communication with aircraft. Involve the pilot in this discussion.

-- Aviation communications should be clear, concise, short, and to the point.
+- Aviation communication should be clear, concise, and to the point.

-- Use standard terminology that can be understood by all people you are talking to.
+- Use standard terminology that can be understood by everyone you are talking to.
 Do not use local slang.

-- Before you key your microphone to talk, be sure to listen to ensure you don’t cut into another transmission.
+- Before you key your microphone to talk, ensure you are not cutting into another transmission.